Diseases of affluence: Prevalence in countries of affluence

 In United States, 1,735,350 new cases of cancer will be diagnosed in 2018.
 Most common forms of cancer are cancer of the breast, lung, bronchus, prostate, colorectal cancer, melanoma of skin, Non-Hodgkin's lymphoma, renal cancer, thyroid cancer and liver cancer.
-Cancer mortality is higher among men than in women.
-African-Americans have the highest risk of mortality due to cancer.
+Cancer mortality is higher among men than women.
+African-Americans have the highest risk of cancer-related mortality.
 Cancer is also the leading cause of death in Australia.
-The most common cancers in Australia are prostate, breast, colorectal, melanoma and lung cancer.
+The most common cancers in Australia are prostate, breast, colorectal, melanoma, and lung cancer.
 These account for 60% of the cancer cases diagnosed in Australia.

-Europe contains only 1/8 of the world population, but has around one quarter of the global cancer cases, with 3.7 million new cases each year.
-Lung, breast, stomach, liver, colon are the most common cancers in Europe.
+Europe contains only 1/8 of the global population, but has around one quarter of the global cancer cases, with 3.7 million new cases each year.
+Lung, breast, stomach, liver, and colon are the most common cancers in Europe.
 The overall incidences among different cancers vary across countries.

 About one in two Canadians will develop cancer in their lifetime, and one in four will die of the disease.
 In 2017, 206,200 new cases of cancer were diagnosed.
 Lung, colorectal, breast, and prostate cancer accounted for about half of all cancer diagnoses and deaths.